mnaresh2012/equalHeight/README.md

 [![Build Status](https://travis-ci.org/mnaresh2012/mnaresh2012.github.io.svg?branch=master)](https://travis-ci.org/mnaresh2012/mnaresh2012.github.io)
-#equalHeight Plugin
+#equalHeight Plugin (BETA)
 An useful plug-in for the e-commerce web application.
-What it does is, it will check the highest value from each element and take the max one and apply to each element.
-Work with a collection of elements
+What it does is, it will check a collection of elements height and return with the highest one.
+The highest value will apply to the each element.

 ###Dependencies -
 jQuery -